 The Company's revolving credit facility allows for the issuance of letters of credit, not to exceed \$40.0 million in aggregate.
-During 2020, the Company placed cash on deposit with a financial institution to be held as cash collateral for the Company's outstanding letters of credit; therefore, as of December 31, 2020, the Company had no letters of credit issued against its revolving credit facility.
+The Company places cash on deposit with a financial institution to be held as cash collateral for the Company's outstanding letters of credit; therefore, as of December 31, 2021 and December 31, 2020, the Company had no letters of credit issued against its revolving credit facility.
 See Note 8, "Cash and Cash Equivalents," for further information on its cash deposits.
-At December 31, 2020, the Company had \$50.5 million outstanding under its revolving credit facility and had \$249.5 million potentially available.
-At December 31, 2019, the Company had no amounts outstanding under its revolving credit facility and had \$283.9 million potentially available after giving effect to approximately \$16.1 million of letters of credit issued and outstanding.
-The Company's borrowing capacity was not reduced by leverage restrictions contained in the Credit Agreement as of December 31, 2020 and December 31, 2019.
+At December 31, 2021, the Company had no amounts outstanding under its revolving credit facility and had \$300.0 million potentially available.
+At December 31, 2020, the Company had \$50.5 million amounts outstanding under its revolving credit facility and had \$249.5 million potentially available.
+The Company's borrowing capacity was not reduced by leverage restrictions contained in the Credit Agreement as of December 31, 2021 and December 31, 2020.